astonastonaston/peract/README.md

 * `maniskill3.episode_length`: The maximal number of pose steps to reach the goal.
 This should be consistent with those used in training usually
 * `maniskill3.eval_from_eps_number`: Starting episode index for evaluation
 * `maniskill3.eval_episodes`: The number of episodes to evaluate on

+For visualization, you can save voxel images at each episodic steps under your logging directory as well by toggling the following hyperparameter:

+* `framework.eval_save_voxel_images`: A Boolean indicating whether or not to save voxel images at each pose step during evaluation

 #### Evaluation
 After preparing evaluation configs, you can simply run evaluations via